proplot-dev/proplot/docs/showcase4.rst

 You can generate your own `~proplot.colortools.PerceptuallyUniformColormap` on-the-fly by passing a dictionary as the ``cmap`` keyword argument.
-This is powerd by the `~proplot.colortools.PerceptuallyUniformColormap.from_hsl` static method.
+This is powered by the `~proplot.colortools.PerceptuallyUniformColormap.from_hsl` static method.

 The ``h``, ``s``, and ``l`` arguments can be single numbers, color strings, or lists thereof.
 Numbers just indicate the channel value.
 For